Democratizing project management data: Beyond the Gantt chart

-- Accessibility inside and outside the corporate firewall whether through VPN, Single Sign On (SSO), or another security measure.
+- Accessibility inside and outside the corporate firewall whether through VPN, Single Sign On (SSO) or another security measure.

 - Mobile client for access to project management data for project managers, stakeholders, and team members.

-Today’s harsh economic reality demands that all levels of a project team have an understanding of what is going on with the project.
+Today’s harsh economic reality demands that all levels of the project team have an understanding of what is going on with the project.
 Such project management information also needs to stand on its own without the need for translation of any sort especially if your project teams span multiple time zones.

 Image by stock.xchng user: ximes